ahmaadfaauzn2/ESP32S2_ST7789V2_240x280/README.md

 ## Installation

 1. Clone or download this repository.
-2. Open the Arduino IDE.
+2. Open the project folder in PlatformIO IDE.
-3. Install ESP8266 board support if not already installed.
-(Go to `File > Preferences`, then add `http://arduino.esp8266.com/stable/package_esp8266com_index.json` to the "Additional Board Manager URLs" field.
-Then, go to `Tools > Board > Boards Manager`, search for "esp8266", and install it.)
+3. Ensure that ESP8266 board support is installed.
+(If not, you can install it via PlatformIO IDE.)
 4. Connect your Wemos S2 Mini to your computer via USB.
-5. Open the `wemosdisplay.ino` file in Arduino IDE.
-6. Select the appropriate board and port from the `Tools` menu.
-7. Click on the upload button to upload the code to your Wemos S2 Mini.
+5. Compile and upload the code to your Wemos S2 Mini.

 ## Usage